Opportunity zone

-An Opportunity Zone is a designation and investment program created by the Tax Cuts and Jobs Act of 2017 allowing for certain investments in lower income areas to have tax advantages.
+An opportunity zone is a designation and investment program created by the Tax Cuts and Jobs Act of 2017 allowing for certain investments in lower income areas to have tax advantages.
 The program allows investors to defer capital gains taxes by reinvesting those gains into Qualified Opportunity Funds (QOFs) that develop or operate within these zones.
 If held for at least 10 years, any appreciation on the QOF investment becomes entirely tax-free.

 Designed to unlock idle capital and drive economic revitalization, over 8,700 zones were designated across the U.S. While the program has successfully attracted billions in capital, it continues to evolve amid discussions about transparency, impact tracking, and equitable outcomes.

 History

 Opportunity Zones were proposed by Senators Tim Scott, Cory Booker, and Representatives Ron Kind, Pat Tiberi and supported by Sean Parker's Economic Innovation Group.
 States may designate up to 25% of low-income census tracts as Opportunity Zones.
 Opportunity Zones were created under the 2017 Tax Cuts and Jobs Act, signed into law by President Donald Trump.

 The first Opportunity Zones were designated in April 2018.
 There are 8,764 Opportunity Zones in the 50 states, and five U.S. possessions, including American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands.

 Not all Opportunity Zones are in low income communities.
 Per Internal Revenue Code Section 1400Z-1(e), up to five percent of the Opportunity Zones in each state can be non-low income tracts contiguous to low-income tracts.
 In December 2019, Treasury issued final regulatory guidance on Qualified Opportunity Fund investing.

+Opportunity Zones 1.0 (OZ 1.0) has facilitated approximately $100 billion in investment, contributed to the creation of around 400,000 housing units, and supported roughly half a million jobs.
+Under the One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025, the Opportunity Zone program was updated to Opportunity Zones 2.0 (OZ 2.0), which will become effective on January 1, 2027.
+The program was made permanent and revised to enhance its long-term economic impact.
+The updates introduced additional reporting requirements aimed at improving transparency and accountability, alongside revised eligibility criteria for designated zones.

+On April 1, 2026, the U.S. Department of the Treasury published the final nomination framework for OZ 2.0.
+The framework established a 90-day nomination window beginning on July 1, 2026, during which state governors may nominate up to 25% of eligible census tracts.
+It also eliminated the contiguous tract designation option, tightened the median family income eligibility threshold from 80% to 70%, and removed the provision allowing blanket designation of all census tracts in Puerto Rico.